Home > Guides > how to start taxi business in india

 • Environmentally Friendly Options: The future holds potential for electric vehicle fleets, catering to eco-conscious consumers.

-• Government Push for EV Adoption: The Indian government is actively promoting electric mobility through incentives, tax benefits, and subsidies.
-Under schemes like FAME II, encouraging taxi operators to shift to EVs for long-term cost and environmental benefits.
+• Government Pushes for EV Adoption: The Indian government is actively promoting electric mobility through incentives, tax benefits, and subsidies.
+Under schemes like the PM E-DRIVE scheme (which replaced FAME II in 2024), the government continues to incentivize EV adoption for commercial fleets through subsidies and tax benefits.

 Get Your Company Registered Today